 - Overprotective Dad: Sharing a dad with Jessica Simpson

-- Shotgun Wedding: Formerly to Pete Wentz formerly of Fall Out Boy.
+- Shotgun Wedding: Formerly to Pete Wentz of Fall Out Boy.

 - Silly Love Songs: In Another Life, Never Dream Alone, Endless Summer, Pieces Of Me

 - Stage Mom: Gender-flipped.
 Her dad was, shared with Jessica Simpson.